 If the chlamydia infection spreads to the uterus and fallopian tubes, women may get more severe symptoms.
 Inflammation of the pelvis can result as a result of this (PID).

 PID can produce a variety of symptoms, including:

 - If you don’t have a period, you may experience fever, nausea, and vaginal bleeding.
 If you don’t have a period, you may experience intense pelvic pain.

 If you suspect you have PID, get immediate medical attention.

 6.2.
 Symptoms Of Gonorrhea

 When you defecate with gonorrhea, you may have itching, soreness, and pain in your rectal area.
 Women may also experience increased bleeding and sex pain during their periods.

 Although chlamydia, one of the most frequent sexually transmitted diseases (STIs) in the United States, more commonly affects regions of the body such as the genitals or rectum, it can also infect the throat (known as a pharyngeal chlamydia infection).

 Any confirmed genital infection/bacterial infection poses an STD risk, especially between sexually active partners.
-Extragenital infections caused due to untreated chlamydia are a major threat to your sexual partner.
+Extragenital infections caused due to untreated chlamydia constitute a significant threat to your sexual partner.
 Therefore, disease control methods must be taken and unprotected sex should be avoided.